-Tamara has earned a Bachelor's degree (Sociology, Journalism) from New York University, a Master's degree (Education) from City University of New York Lehman College, and a Master's degree (Sociology) from Stanford University.
-In 2017, she was awarded the National Academy of Education/Spencer dissertation fellowship (declined) and Stanford University's Diversifying Academia, Recruiting Excellence fellowship.
+Tamara received a bachelor’s degree in Sociology and Journalism from New York University, a Master’s degree in Education from City University of New York-Lehman College, and a Master’s degree in Sociology from Stanford University.

 Dissertation Committee: Anthony Antonio, Eric Bettinger, Daniel McFarland, Prudence Carter (UC Berkeley)